-Receiving an order from a retailer is exciting and important, but the purchase order is just beginning.
-The truth is it's just as important, if not more so, that the retailer is then able to actually sell the products they buy from you to their customers.
+As a distributor, receiving an order from a retailer is exciting and important, but the purchase order is just the beginning.
+The truth is it’s just as important, if not more so, that the retailer is then able to actually sell the products they buy from you to their customers.

 1. Know your retailer

-It may seem obvious, but it is integral that you truly understand each of your accounts.
-Where are they located?
+It may seem obvious, but it’s integral that you truly understand each of your accounts.
+Ask yourself the following questions to make sure you understand the retailers you are selling to: Where are they located?
 How many stores do they have?
 What other brands do they carry?
 Who is their customer?
 How old is their customer?
 What is their average price point?
-The more you know about your retailer, the more specific product suggestions you'll be able to offer.
+The more you know about your retailer, the more specific product suggestions you’ll be able to offer.

 If the retailer is an existing customer, look at what they have bought in the past.
-Ask them what styles sold best for them.
-What didn’t move quite as well?
+Ask them what styles sold best for them and what didn’t move quite as well.
 You can also find this data directly in your B2B platform.

 2. Empower through education

 Although you are an expert on your brand, you must remember that the buyer and their sales staff are exposed to many different brands.
 Providing their teams with information about the brand and the line will allow them to better sell the product.
 You should be giving information on fabric and fit, as well as the inspiration behind the collection and the brand story.
 Sales staff are much more likely to recommend a product they feel connected with and knowledgeable about.

 3. Increase visibility

 When working with larger retailers that carry hundreds of brands, such as department stores, it can be hard to be noticed by the end customer.
 You can and should discuss partnering with the retailer on digital co-ops or social media programs that highlight your brand and/or product and drive customers to that retailer to make the purchase.
 This can be done through branded or product-focused remarketing ads or Instagram posts and stories, to name a few.